 American Society of Mechanical Engineers (ASME) Certifications

-While certifications are a practical way of narrowing the field of potential complex injection molding partners, due diligence must be paid to a molder’s track record and experience in automotive applications.
-Likewise, the depth of engineering capabilities a molder offers is imperative for success.
-As an experienced and trusted leader in critical-use injection molding, Kaysun is a well-rounded choice for automotive manufacturers seeking to build a value-added molding partnership.
-Contact us today to discuss your next automotive project.
+The depth of engineering capabilities a molder offers is imperative for success.
+As an experienced and trusted leader in custom injection molding, Kaysun is a well-rounded choice for automotive manufacturers seeking to build a value-added injection molder partnership, as demonstrated in Automotive Injection Molding Part Histories: 3 Proven Solutions to Complex Industry Challenges.